 Jillian Nordsven, five-years-old, from Bismarck, ND.
 Diagnosed with bilateral retinoblastoma.
 She was diagnosed at two-months-old and has been in remission for about two years.
 Jillian is blind in one eye as a result of her cancer, and continues to have check ups in New York City every six months for monitoring of her condition.
 She enjoys dancing, drawing, playing with her older brother Russell, and spending time with animals- especially her two dogs.

 Dash Ohlsen, 11-years-old, from Bismarck, ND.
 Diagnosed with Acute Lymphoblastic Leukemia at age seven.
 He completed treatment in May of 2017, rang the bell, and is cancer free!
 Dash is active in sports including soccer, swimming, cross country, tennis and golf.
-He dotes on his pet bearded dragon and two dogs.
-His dad, Taner, will be shaving again this year at the Flagship Event.
+He dotes on his pet bearded dragon and two dogs, Lola and Fergie.
+He also enjoys snowboarding with his brother, Chaz, who in the past has been a top fundraiser for Brave the Shave when he shaves his head.
+Dash’s dad, Taner, will be shaving again this year at the Flagship Event.
 View his page here.

 Cullen Oothoudt, forever age four, from Mandan, ND.
 Diagnosed with medulloblastoma, a cancerous brain tumor, in November of 2015 just after turning three.
 The week after Cully’s fourth birthday, his cancer returned.
 As soon as one birthday was over, he was already planning the next party and he spent many hours discussing how it would all go down.
 His parents didn’t want to wait an entire year for his actual birthday so he had several “unbirthday parties” in order to carry out all the plans he created.
 Each unbirthday party always included presents and a cake made to his specifications.
 Cully passed away on August 6, 2017, one month shy of his fifth birthday.
 His family honors his memory by continuing to raise funds for Brave the Shave.
 Visit his parents’ page, here.